Applications open for Australian creative startups to showcase at Creative3 Pitch

 “Creative3 Pitch has always been a highly competitive process and the lucrative nature of the prizes has continued to enthrall audiences.
 Our team are anticipating a cache of highly talented applicants all hungry to capitalise on the unique nature of VSU and CBC,” said Mr. Gustowski.

-Last year’s Creative3 Pitch winner Creatively Squared along with runners up Folktale, Pluss, and Postie, all achieved significant business milestones in recent months.
+Last year’s Creative3 pitch competition winner Creatively Squared along with runners up Folktale, Pluss, and Postie, all achieved significant business milestones in recent months.

-Applications for Creative3 Pitch close on June 24 with businesses needing to submit a 90-second pitch video.
+Applications for Creative3 pitch competition close on June 24 with businesses needing to submit a 90-second pitch video.

 CEA would like to acknowledge the extraordinary efforts of VSU, CBC and principal partners QUT Business School and Pitcher Partners for their continued dedication to supporting Australian creative startups.